How to Earn a Teaching License in Maine

 To complete an application packet you will first need to fill out and sign the application.
 You should then enclose your official college transcripts, examination scores, and the processing fee of $100.
 When you have all of the materials required for the application packet, you can then mail it to the address above.
 You can submit your application prior to having your fingerprints cleared, however you will need to gain clearance before you can be issued your teaching license.

 Applications typically require about four to six weeks to process.
 You can check the status of your application at the MDOE My Status portal.

 How Much Do Teachers in Maine Make?

 When you read the chart below you should consider all of the factors that can impact the salary you might make as a teacher in Maine.
-What kind of degree you hold, how long you’ve been teaching, where you teach, and even what type of teaching position you have can all put your salary below, at, or even above the listed salaries.
+What kind of degree you hold, how long you’ve been teaching and where you teach can all put your salary below, at, or even above the listed salaries.

 As discussed above, each Maine teacher certification must have an area of endorsement.
 The endorsement is what qualifies you to teach a specific grade and subject.
 Along with completing the fingerprint and all education requirements, you will need to pass specific Praxis exams to earn an endorsement.
 Below, you can find some of the most popular endorsement types.
 If you do not see the endorsement that interests you, the MDOE does offer additional endorsements beyond the ones mentioned below.

 In addition to passing the Praxis I, early childhood educators should pass the Praxis II Education of Young Children exam with a score of 160.
 This exam will include topics such as: Childhood Development and Learning; Observation, Documentation, and Assessment; Developmentally Appropriate Practices; Professionalism, Family, and Community; Content, Pedagogy, and Knowledge; and Knowledge of Teaching.